jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 ---
 # General Requirements
-- Create an online training request form for employees to use
+- Create an online training request form for all employees to use
 - The request form will need to have a description, training dates, the estimated cost and the approving manager's name
 - The request form will be visible to employees only
 - Managers will approve or deny requests online
-- Managers can see any application while regular employees can see only their own
+- Managers can see any application while staff employees can see only their own

 ---
 # User Stories
 As a &lt;type of user&gt;, I want &lt;some goal&gt; so that &lt;some reason&gt;

-1. As an employee, I want to request training courses to further my skills (Epic)
+1. As an employee, I want to request training courses to further my skills (Epic story)
-1. As an employee, I want to have access to the training request form
+1. As an employee, I want to access the training request form
-1. As an anonymous user, I should not have access to the training request form
+1. As a non-employee, I should not have access to the training request form

 ---
 name:user-stories-cont
 # User Stories (cont.)
-4. As an employee, when I go to the training request form, I want to fill in the following fields: Short Description, Purpose, Manager, Start Date, End Date and Estimated Cost
+1. As an employee, when I go to the training request form, I want to fill in the following fields: Short Description, Purpose, Manager, Start Date, End Date and Estimated Cost
-5. As an employee, when I go to the training request form, the manager field should be pre-filled with my manager's name
+1. As an employee, when I go to the training request form, the manager field should be pre-filled with my manager's name
-6. As an employee, after I submit a training request form, I should see a confirmation message and a summary of the values I entered
+1. As an employee, after I submit a training request form, I should see a confirmation message and a summary of the values I entered

 ---
-# Convert User Stories to Gherkin (1)
+# Convert User Stories to Gherkin
-As an employee, I want to request training courses to further my skills (Epic)
+(1) As an employee, I want to request training courses to further my skills (Epic story)

 ```gherkin
 Feature: Request for training